syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 ## Basics of getting a promised instance to your users

-At a very high level
+At a very high level:

 * You talk to users of your platform to find out what they're using and what they need.
 * You write a Kratix Promise for the service